 Materials: Green construction paper, scissors, clear tape, staplers, 12-inch wooden dowel rods.

 Have children each cut five palm leaves from a sheet of green construction paper.
 Arrange the leaves so they connect at the base and fan out at the tips.
 Staple the leaves together at the base.
-Tape the base of the leaves to the end of one 12-inch wooden dowel.
+Then tape the base of the leaves to the end of one 12-inch wooden dowel.
 Make sure the leaves are securely in place.

 Have children wave their palm fronds in the air.
 Then read aloud the Scripture.
 Afterward, say, “Imagine what it was like when the people heard that Jesus was on his way to Jerusalem.
 What do you think they did?
 How would you have prepared?
 Would you have brought a gift or an offering?
 Why or why not?
 Why do you think the people put their clothing and palms on the ground for Jesus to use as a path?”

-Ask families to look through their earthly possessions and decide what they’ll put on the pathway leading into Jerusalem to honor Jesus’ arrival.
+Then ask families to look through their earthly possessions and decide what they’ll put on the pathway leading into Jerusalem to honor Jesus’ arrival.
 When they’ve decided, have them place their item on the pathway along with others’ offerings.

 Station 3: Give Your Best to God

 Materials: One-gallon unscented liquid castile soap, one box chamomile herbal tea bags, bowls, liquid measuring cups, funnels, one 4-ounce plastic bottle with fliptop (available at www.specialtybottle.com, item #PN4F) for each child, peel-and-stick labels, black fine-tipped markers, glitter pens.
 Brew a pot of tea at three times the normal strength before families arrive.
 Store it at room temperature.